Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of Dicke states

-in which all states are invariant to particle exchange.
+Thus, if our initial state is also symmetric to all permutations of the qubits, then the state will only evolve in the subspace $\mathcal{H}_W^S$ under the action of $X_W$ and $U_F^W(\theta)$.
 To see this, consider an arbitrary operator $P$ from the permutation group $S_3$.
-This clearly commutes with both $X_W$ and $U_F^W(\theta)$ in Eqs. \eqref{eqn:w_observable} and \eqref{eqn:w_unitary_F}, so that we may use Eq. \eqref{eqn: output_state} to obtain
+This clearly commutes with both $X_W$ and $U_F^W(\theta)$ in Eqs. \eqref{eqn:w_observable} and \eqref{eqn:w_unitary_F}.
+Then we can use Eq.~\eqref{eqn: output_state} to obtain